GREAT Culture Guide

 Designs costumes for 2 to 3 shows each season, leads costume education initiatives, supports in construction of costumes as well as other areas of production such as props and paint as needed.

-Works closely with TD and ATD to to achieve high quality scenic construction and manage shop supplies.
+Works closely with TD and ATD to achieve high quality scenic construction and manage shop supplies. - Lighting Technicians-

 Helps in the lobby for auditions, shows, and gives backstage tours